Sporobolus michauxianus

-Spartina pectinata is a species of cordgrass known as prairie cordgrass, freshwater cordgrass, tall marshgrass, and sloughgrass.
+Sporobolus michauxianus is a species of grass known as prairie cordgrass, freshwater cordgrass, tall marshgrass, and sloughgrass.
 It is native to much of North America, including central and eastern Canada and most of the contiguous United States except for the southwestern and southeastern regions.
 Its distribution extends into Mexico.
 It is also present on other continents as an introduced species.

 Description

 This species of grass has hard, sturdy, hollow stems that may reach 3 m in height.
 They grow from a network of woody rhizomes and tough roots that form a sod.
 The roots penetrate over 3 m into the soil.
 The leaves have sharp, serrated edges.
 The panicle may be up to 50 cm long and may have many branches.
 Each spikelet is up to 2.5 cm in length.
 This grass can spread via its rhizome, producing large monotypic stands.
 There is currently ongoing debate whether to change the taxon of Spartina to Sporobolus due to DNA-based phylogenetic studies; however, the matter remains unresolved with some groups adopting a new, subjective name rather than the historical nomenclature priority of Spartina.
 This outstanding debate has created several papers defending precedence of Spartina as a taxon over Sporobolus as a distinctly subjective name change.